hartwigmedical/hmftools/gripss/README.md

 minQual | 350 (single breakend:1000) | Minimum absolute tumor support for variant
 minNormalCoverage | 8 | Variants with low coverage in germline may be germline variants. minTumorAF | 0.5 | Low AF variants in high depth regions may be artefacts imprecise | FALSE | Imprecise variants may be artefacts linking low mappability regions of the genome.
-Only variants with no insert sequence or homology sequence may be filtered as imprecise.
-maxInexactHomologyLength | 50 | Very long inexact homology may also be artefacts linking low mappability regions of the genome
-DPsupport | TRUE | Variants (except for DEL and DUP < 1000 bases) must have at least 1 read mapped at each end.
+maxInexactHomLength | 50 | Very long inexact homology may also be artefacts linking low mappability regions of the genome discordantPairSupport | TRUE | Variants (except for DEL,INS & DUP < 1000 bases) must have at least 1 read mapped at each end.
 Avoids artefacts linking regions of low mapability.
 Not suitable for non paired reads or very short fragment sizes.
+Single breakends without any assembly read pairs (BASRP=0) are also filtered
 PON | FALSE | Breakpoint must be found < 3 times in our cohort in ~3800 germline samples (panel of normals).
 The PON excludes imprecise calls and breakpoints <75 qual score and breakends < 428 qual score.
 MH is counted in overlap and a 2bp margin of error is allowed for.

-Single breakends have 2 additional filters:
+Single breakends have an additional filter:

 Filter | Default | Description
 ---|---|---
-breakendAssemblyReadPair | TRUE | ???
 maxPolyGLength | 16 | Long stretches of polyG/polyC are extremely rare in the ref genome but are known sequencer artefacts

 We also have 7 special filters applying to specific short variant categories: